puppetlabs/puppet-docs/source/puppet/3.5/reference/config_ssl_external_ca.markdown

 [ca_auth]: /references/latest/configuration.html#sslclientcaauth
 [puppetdb]: /puppetdb/latest

-Starting with **Puppet 3.2.0 and later,** Puppet can use an existing external CA for all of its SSL communications.
-This page describes the supported configurations for external CAs.
+In lieu of its built-in CA and PKI tools, Puppet can use an existing external CA for all of its SSL communications.

+This page describes the supported and tested configurations for external CAs in this version of Puppet.
+If you have an external CA use case that isn't covered here, please get in touch with Puppet Labs so we can learn more about it.

 > **Note:** This page uses RFC 2119 style semantics for MUST, SHOULD, MAY.

-> **Historical note:** Using an external CA with Puppet has sometimes worked (or appeared to), but it frequently broke, and there was never a concerted effort to keep it working.
-Most recently, a security fix in Puppet 2.7.18 broke nearly all external CAs, and prevented a lot of people from upgrading through the early 3.x series.
-(See [issue #15561](https://projects.puppetlabs.com/issues/15561).)
->
-> Starting with Puppet 3.2, Puppet Labs officially supports and tests external CAs in certain configurations.
-We're hoping that 15561 will be the last total external CA breakage.
-Thanks for your patience, and please get in touch if your use case isn't covered.

 Supported External CA Configurations
 -----

-Puppet ≥ 3.2 supports _some_ external CA configurations, but not every possible arrangement.
+Puppet 3.5 supports _some_ external CA configurations, but not every possible arrangement.
 We fully support the following setups:

 1. [Single self-signed CA which directly issues SSL certificates.](#option-1-single-ca)
 2. [Single, intermediate CA issued by a root self-signed CA.](#option-2-single-intermediate-ca)  The intermediate